Guliisgreat/ORBIT-2022-winner-method/README.md

    multiple independent shallow classes.
      - `src.data.sampler`: To sample object categories from each user, and video instances from each object category
      - `src.clip_sampler`: To sample clips from each video instance
-     - `src.video`: To load video frame images using multi threads
+     - `src.video`: To load video frames using multi threads
-     - `src.orbit_few_shot_video_classification`: To assemble above components and prepare tensors
+     - `src.orbit_few_shot_video_classification`: To assemble above components and transform images to tensors.
-   - It provides independent components that are plug-and-play and ready to  mix-and-match for any research or production use case.
-For example, we replace the original random clip sampler `src.clip_sampler.RandomMultiClipSampler` with the uniform version `src.clip_sampler.UniformFixedChunkSizeMultiClipSampler`and enable to build high quality prototypes in testing.
+   - It provides independent components.
+These components can be used in plug-and-play and mix-and-match manners.
+For example, we replace the original random clip sampler
+   `src.clip_sampler.RandomMultiClipSampler` by the uniform sampler `src.clip_sampler.UniformFixedChunkSizeMultiClipSampler`. [](and enable to build high quality prototypes in testing.)

 2. **Compatibility**
-   - It is designed to be interoperable with other Pytorch standard domain specific libraries (torchvision), and their highly-optimized modules and functions can be reused in the ORBIT dataset
+   - It is designed to be interoperable with other Pytorch standard domain specific libraries (torchvision), and their highly-optimized modules and functions can be use in the processing of ORBIT dataset.
    - Its API is kept similar with common usage in standard supervised learning: `torch.utils.data.Dataset` to prepare each mini-batch of episodes, and `torch.utils.data.DataLoader` to handle batching, shuffling and prefetching with multi CPU workers